-- Purpose is to measure an athlete's ability in throwing for distance & accuracy - Equipment: two tape measures, two footballs, three marking cones, one clipboard, scoresheet. and pencil - Description - 60-meter throwing line is setup - Athlete throws the football as far and as straight as possible down the throwing line without stepping over the restraining line - Athlete can take one or more steps towards the restraining line - If the athlete crosses the restraining line, he/she can have a repeat throw - Scoring - Mark the spot where the ball lands.
+- Purpose is to measure an athlete's ability in throwing for distance & accuracy - Equipment: two tape measures, two footballs, three marking cones, one clipboard, scoresheet, and pencil - Description - 60-meter throwing line is setup - Athlete throws the football as far and as straight as possible down the throwing line without stepping over the restraining line - Athlete can take one or more steps towards the restraining line - If the athlete crosses the restraining line, he/she can have a repeat throw

+Mark the spot where the ball lands.
 Record the measurement on the throwing line that is perpendicular to the spot where the ball landed.
 Measure the distance from the throwing line to the spot where the ball landed.
 Subtract this distance in meters from the measurement on the throwing line.
 This is the athlete's score.
 If the score falls between meters, then the score is rounded down

-- Athlete is given two trials with the best score recorded - Example: Athlete's ball lands perpendicular to the 25.40 meter point on the measuring tape and is 6.50 meters out - Score = 25 6 = 19
+- Example: Athlete's ball lands perpendicular to the 25.40 meter point on the measuring tape and is 6.50 meters out - Score = 25 6 = 19